KFDA-TV: News operation

-As of September 2017, KFDA-TV currently broadcasts 24 1/2 hours of locally produced newscasts each week (with 4 1/2 hours each weekday and one hour each on Saturdays and Sundays).
+As of May 2025, KFDA-TV currently broadcasts 30 hours, 35 minutes of locally produced newscasts each week (with 5 hours, 35 minutes each weekday; 1 hour, 35 minutes on Saturdays; and 1 hour, 5 minutes on Sundays).
+In regards of the total number of hours, it is the highest news input in the Texas Panhandle market.
 In addition, KFDA-DT2 broadcasts 12 1/2 hours of locally produced newscasts each week: a morning newscast consisting of a combined second-hour simulcast and half-hour exclusive extension of the NewsChannel 10 Early Show, and a simulcast of the hour-long 6 p.m. newscast carried on the station's main feed.
 These air only on weekdays.
 The station may also simulcast long-form severe weather coverage on "NewsChannel 10 Too" in the event that a tornado warning is issued for any county within the Texas and Oklahoma Panhandles as well as Eastern New Mexico.

 On February 23, 2011, KFDA became the first television station in the Amarillo market to upgrade production and transmission of its local newscasts to high definition.

 Other local programming

 Channel 10 served as the Amarillo market's "Love Network" affiliate for the Muscular Dystrophy Association's Jerry Lewis MDA Labor Day Telethon for 39 years from 1973 to 2012.
 Because of the station's commitments to run CBS' entertainment and sports programming, KFDA usually aired the telethon on a three-hour tape delay following its 10 p.m. newscast on the Sunday preceding Labor Day.
 For the same reason, when the telethon was reduced to a six-hour prime time telecast on the Sunday before Labor Day in September 2011, the broadcast was transferred over to KFDA-DT2 to allow the main feed to fulfill its CBS programming commitments.
 (The broadcast—by then reduced to a two-hour special—moved to ABC in September 2013, airing thereafter by association on KVII-TV until the final telecast of the retitled MDA Show of Strength in August 2014.)

 On September 10, 2018, the station began producing a local program called NewsChannel 10's 2nd Cup, which airs weekdays at 9 a.m.

 In 2020, KFDA-DT2 began producing a local morning talk show known as The Chat, which partnered with radio station KGNC 710 AM which aired weekdays at 7 a.m.
 The program was discontinued in 2024.

 In 2025, KFDA announced an agreement with the Amarillo Sod Poodles of Minor League Baseball to air Sunday home games on the station's second subchannel.

+On May 3, 2025, KFDA-TV started producing a "Good News Edition" that airs Saturdays at 10:35 p.m.